Cohabiting

 What is a Cohabitation Agreement?

-A cohabitation agreement is a legally binding document entered into by two people who either are or are about to start living together and sets out their financial obligations to one another.
+A Cohabitation Agreement is a legally binding document entered into by two people who are either already living together or are about to.
+Its main purpose is to set out their financial obligations to one another.

-The agreement can document how you will split your property, its contents, personal belongings, savings and other assets should the relationship break down.
-It can also be used to set out how you and your partner will manage your day-to-day finances, for example ;
+The agreement can document how you will split your property, its contents, personal belongings, savings and any other assets if the relationship breaks down.
+It can also be used to set out how you and your partner will manage your day-to-day finances, for example:

-A cohabitation agreement doesn’t cover day-to-day practical obligations and activities, such as who should do the house work or gardening around the home.
+A cohabitation agreement doesn’t cover any day-to-day obligations or activities, such as who should do the housework or gardening around the home.

 When going through a divorce, the children always need to be remembered – we’ll help you to carry on with your responsibilities as a parent, whilst going through this process.

-Ideally before you move in with a partner or when you have been living together for many years.
-The agreement should be reviewed periodically, particularly where there has been a significant change in circumstances, for example the birth of a child.
+Ideally, the agreement should be drawn up before you move in with a partner or when you have been living together for many years (especially if you don’t plan on getting married).
+The agreement should be reviewed periodically, particularly where there has been a significant change in circumstances like having children.

-What happens to a cohabitation agreement if you get married?
+What happens to a Cohabitation Agreement if I get Married?

-Cohabitation Agreement will cease to exist upon the marriage, as you will then be subject to matrimonial law.
+The Cohabitation Agreement will cease to exist upon the marriage or civil partnership, as you will then be subject to matrimonial law.

-If you need legal advice about any issue relating to cohabitation, contact our family law solicitors.
+If you need legal advice about any issue relating to cohabiting or Cohabitation Agreements, get in touch with our expert and compassionate family law solicitors.

-In some areas of family law, we offer an introductory meeting with a member of our legal team.
-This meeting is free and designed for you to get to know our firm, your solicitor and to discuss your case.
+In some areas of family law, we offer a free 30-minute introductory meeting with a member of our legal team.
+This meeting is free and designed for you to get to know our firm and your solicitor and for us to learn more about your case.
 By completing this initial meeting, you can make an informed choice about how you want to move forward to get the best results.

 Review Solictiors Logo